Drug information provided by: IBM Micromedex

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Allergy to eggs, olive oil, soybean proteins, or safflower oil or
+Allergy to egg, fish, or soybean proteins, olive oil, or safflower oil or

 Hyperlipidemia (high triglycerides or fats in the blood), severe or

 Lipid metabolism disorders, severe—Should not be used in patients with these conditions.